 “Adrian Piper: A Synthesis of Intuitions, 1965-2016,” which was first shown at the Museum of Modern Art from March-July 2018, is an expansive and exhaustive retrospective of the artist and philosopher’s prolific body of work.
 Piper, who now lives in Berlin, was the first tenured African American woman professor in philosophy, and an intense attention to detail and masterful analysis is reflected in her work.
 The exhibition is mounted chronologically, and as such, you see Piper interrogate a variety of subjects over the course of her life: psychedelia and minimalism, time and space, meditations on philosophy, race, gender and abject embodiment, of social perceptions, of the death of both systems and people.
 Equally impressive is Piper’s command of media.
 Her works range from drawings and paintings, to sculpture, to photographs and essays, to performance.
-What unites her vast and masterful body of work is her attention to detail and a rigorous approach to the concepts she interrogates - and best of all, she has a sense of humor.
+What unites her vast and masterful body of work is her attention to detail and a rigorous approach to the concepts she interrogates—and best of all, she has a sense of humor.

 Piper’s works have been written about extensively, especially those that deal with race, which are numerous and particularly topical in our current climate.
 Though this is a powerful lens through which to consider her work, I’ve been thinking about the retrospective through two different lenses, which I have personally found particularly useful.
-(A bit of disclosure from my end: my day job is in politics, organizing, and movement work and while race and identity at large are of course omnipresent questions in these fields, I find the manner in which they are invoked to all too often be reductive and reifying of the problems which these analytical and emotive tools are attempting to name and solve.
+(A bit of disclosure from my end: my day job is in politics, organizing, and movement work; and while race and identity at large are of course omnipresent questions in these fields, I find the manner in which they are invoked to all too often be reductive and reifying of the problems which these analytical and emotive tools are attempting to name and solve.
 I spend a lot of my own time ruminating on how to meaningfully transform systems.)

-I think that is why Piper’s relentless confrontation and engagement of the viewers of her work struck me.
+I think that is why Piper’s relentless confrontation and engagement with the viewers of her work struck me.
 This was apparent to me from the first piece I encountered, Vote/Emote (1990).
 To the left of the entrance of the exhibition proper were four semi-private voting booths, each with an illuminated image of black American and South African people staring confrontationally at the viewer from behind a framed window.
 In each of the booths sat a binder filled with pages, each with a short prompt inviting the viewer to list fears, and pens with which to write an answer.

 I loved this work and the curation, because it set the tone for the entirety of the show.
 It emphasized that one was to relate to Piper’s work conceptually and emotionally, and immediately moved the body of Piper’s work into meta territory.
 Many of the anxieties viewers expressed were familiar to me: gentrification, racism, privilege, capitalism, the future, Facebook.